react-native-push-notification/ios/README.md

   };
 };
 ```

 ## How to recieve rich notification in remote

-Follow these [article](https://firebase.google.com/docs/cloud-messaging/ios/send-image) to create rich notification for your own
+Follow this [article](https://firebase.google.com/docs/cloud-messaging/ios/send-image) to create rich notification of your own

 # Reference